-The values in Table 7.2, which reflect the jet quenching model of the HYDJET event generator, show that the production rate of $E{\rm T}>100$ GeV jets is below the bandwidth limit (hence, all those events will be stored), while the events with less energetic jets will have to be prescaled, by factors around 10 and 2 for the 50 and 75 GeV jet trigger channels, respectively.
+(hence, all those events will be stored), while the events with less energetic jets will have to be pre-scaled, by factors around 10 and 2 for the 50 and 75 GeV jet trigger channels, respectively.
 We can also see that the gain in the number of jets at high $E{\rm T}$ due to the jet trigger, compared to the minimum bias rates, will be more than two orders of magnitude.
 We will now present the benefit of the high- $E{\rm T}$ trigger on the expected $E{\rm T}$ reach of the jet spectra, for different PbPb centralities.

-7.2.7 Jet $E{\rm T}$ spectra reach
+7.2.7.
+Jet $E{\rm T}$ spectra reach

-The left panel of Fig. 7.8 shows the simulated leading jet $E{\rm T}$ distribution as collected after one month of PbPb running at the LHC (0.5 nb-1), taking into account High Level Trigger bandwidths and jet quenching effects implemented in HYDJET.
+The left panel of figure 7.8 shows the simulated leading jet $E{\rm T}$ distribution as collected after one month of PbPb running at the LHC $(0.5\,{\rm nb}^{-1})$, taking into account High Level Trigger bandwidths and jet quenching effects implemented in HYDJET.
 There are four different data sets contributing to this figure, collected with the minimum bias trigger and with the three different triggered samples, requiring jet $E{\rm T}$ values above 50, 75 and 100 GeV.
 The relative integrals of these different contributions reflect the HLT bandwidth allocations.
-In particular,
+In particular, assigning 15% of the total bandwidth to minimum bias triggers, we should collect 13.5 million minimum bias events in one month.
+The original shape of the non-triggered distribution can be recovered by scaling the relative yields of the four data sets so that a smooth distribution is obtained.
+The scaling factors are determined by considering each pair of consecutive data sets and fitting the combined leading jet $E{\rm T}$ spectrum with a power law in the joining region (see figure 7.8).
+It is worth noting that the optimal scaling factors can be determined from the data distribution without any prior knowledge of the spectrum, simply minimising the χ^2 of the power-law fit.